ofps/sonner-js/README.md

 For now, if you want to run the example, all you need to do is clone the repository and open the `example/index.html` file in your browser.

+The existing implementation serves as a proof of concept.
+However, we anticipate a few enhancements in the near future to refine the project:

+1. Transition to Web Components: We plan to adopt Web Components to enhance the modularity and reusability of our code.
+2. Refactor API Exposure: Currently, the API is exposed via the `window` object.
+We aim to revise this approach for a more encapsulated and secure method of API exposure.

 ## Sonner API

 The Sonner API is very simple and consists of a few methods: